 The best classic Zucchini Bread Recipe!
 A great way to use up that surplus of zucchini, this quick bread recipe is easy and perfectly spiced.

-Once you’ve tried this classic zucchini bread recipe, change it up next time and make my Chocolate Wave Zucchini Bread!
+Once you’ve tried this classic zucchini bread recipe, change it up next time and make my Chocolate Wave Zucchini Bread or Glazed Lemon Poppy Seed Zucchini Bread!

 I remember the first year we had a garden.
 And my mistake of planting multiple zucchini plants.
 We were drowning in zucchini that year, which ended up not being a bad thing.